Tata Projects: Urban infrastructure

-In 1990, Tata Projects constructed an international-class hotel in Tashkent, Uzbekistan, highlighting its international expertise in the hospitality sector.
-Within India, the Bharat Net Project in Chhattisgarh involves laying an extensive optical fibre network to enhance digital connectivity across the region.
+In 1990, Tata Projects constructed a hotel in Tashkent, Uzbekistan.
+Within India, the Bharat Net Project in Chhattisgarh involves laying an optical fibre network.

-The construction of the new Ginger hotel in Santacruz, Mumbai, was notable for its all-women engineering team.
-The National Maritime Heritage Complex is another key project, designed to celebrate India's rich maritime history with a museum, artificial water body, jetty, and a replica of the ancient Lothal town.
-The redevelopment of the BDD Chawls in Mumbai focuses on urban renewal and providing improved living conditions.
+The construction of the new Ginger hotel in Santacruz, Mumbai, was managed by an all-women engineering team.
+They worked on the National Maritime Heritage Complex project.
+The redevelopment of the BDD Chawls in Mumbai focuses on urban renewal.

-Additionally, the Shree Mandira Parikrama Prakalpa in Puri aims to enhance the pilgrimage experience with seamless connectivity and modern amenities.
-A landmark project, Tata Projects built New Parliament House, New Delhi, lotus, peacock, and banyan tree are three national emblems that are incorporated into the interior design.
+It was involved in the Shree Mandira Parikrama Prakalpa in Puri.
+Tata Projects built New Parliament House, New Delhi.

 Oil and gas

-In 2020, The company received orders of Rs 6,000 crore in oil and gas refinery industry from two state-run businesses.
-Tata Project built the ONGC Bokaro project in Jharkhand.
-The U-Field project by ONGC Kakinada in the deepwater Krishna-Godavari basin has reached mechanical completion, boosting offshore energy production.
+In 2020, the company received orders of Rs 6,000 crore in oil and gas refinery industry from two state-run businesses.
+Tata Projects built the ONGC Bokaro project in Jharkhand and the U-Field project by ONGC Kakinada in the Deepwater Krishna-Godavari basin.